denialpan/s4-shadowplay/README.md

   - array handling
   - adding and removing based on conditions
 - miscellaneous - things that i learned and have decided not to implement in return for something else that fits this project's purpose more
-  - sse (server side event) - how information is passed from backend to frontend without strictly having to send response
+  - sse (server sent event) - how information is passed from backend to frontend without strictly having to send response
     - originally used for tracking the original file upload progress from backend to frontend
   - concurrent vs parallelization - originally used to upload chunks of a file instead of sequentially, but introduced complexity in displaying upload progress
     - concurrent - one CPU core used to rapidly switch between tasks